nualagr/the-lord-of-the-rings-game/README.md

 - view and match themed images of *The Lord of the Rings* characters.
 - enjoy the experience of playing the game.
 - receive a visual reward for completing the game.
-- be exposed to interesting facts about different Lord of the Rings characters.
+- be exposed to interesting facts about different characters from *The Lord of the Rings*.
 - read some interesting quotes by *The Lord of the Rings* characters.

 #### Site Owner